turingschool/curriculum/source/projects/blogger.markdown

 Inside the `change` method you'll see the generator has placed a call to the `create_table` method, passed the symbol `:articles` as a parameter, and created a block with the variable `t` referencing the table that's created.

 We call methods on `t` to create columns in the `articles` table.
 What kind of fields does our Article need to have?
-Since migrations make it easy to add or change columns later, we don't need to think of EVERYTHING right now, we just need a few to get us rolling.
-Here's a starter set:
+Since migrations make it easy to add or change columns later, we don't need to think of **everything&& right now, we just need a few to get us rolling.
+Let's start with:

 * `title` (a string)
 * `body` (a "text")

 That's it!
 You might be wondering, what is a "text" type?
 This is an example of relying on the Rails database adapters to make the right call.
 For some DBs, large text fields are stored as `varchar`, while others like Postgres use a `text` type.
 The database adapter will figure out the best choice for us depending on the configured database -- we don't have to worry about it.

-So add these into your `change` so it looks like this:
+Add those into your `change` like this:

 ```ruby
 def change